MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 Columns that already have filters are indicated by the ![Filter icon](media/ui-search/filter-icon.png "Filter icon") in the column heading.
 To remove a filter, select the column heading, then choose **Clear Filter**.

-### Entering filter criteria without using the filter pane
+### Entering Filter Criteria Without Using the Filter Pane
 You can specify simple filters directly within the list without having to use the filter pane.
 With any field selected on a row, use the **Alt+F3** keyboard shortcut to display only the records having that same value.
 You can then select another field and use the same shortcut again to continue refining your filters.
 If the selected field is already filtered, using **Alt+F3** will clear that filter.